 When my kids were little, whenever we would go to the grocery store we would drop by the bakery department and pick out a different muffin for everyone.
 We’d get one of those white waxy bags and use those barely functional clear plastic tongs (attached with the curly phone cord thingy – like I was going to steal it) and grab a few cold, dense blueberry or chocolate chip muffins for the next morning’s breakfast.

 Sometimes The Boy would grab a day old at the counter – you know, the ones they wrapped tightly in plastic wrap with the big orange 50% OFF sticker?
 Those are my muffin memories.
-My kids are grown now, but it’s not too late to reshape their muffin memories with this amazing Basic Buttermilk Muffin: Choose Your Own Adventure recipe!
+My kids are grown now, but it’s not too late to reshape their muffin memories with this amazing Basic Buttermilk Muffin: Better than Basic recipe!

-Why you need a Choose Your Own Adventure Muffin Recipe
+Why you need a Better than Basic Muffin Recipe

 If there is one thing I’ve learned over the years, it’s that, unless you have a teenager with a new license who’s itching to drive, no one wants to go to the store when you’ve forgotten an ingredient.
-Having a good set of Choose Your Own Adventure recipes at your disposal keeps you from being locked into a specific set of ingredients.
+Having a good set of Better than Basic recipes at your disposal keeps you from being locked into a specific set of ingredients.

 With this Basic Muffin recipe, you can open your fridge or pantry and use whatever you have to make a muffin that’s guaranteed to be delicious.
 See some blueberries in the fridge that are on their last legs?
 Toss them in the batter!
 Have half a cup of toasted pecans too?
 Now you have Blueberry Pecan Muffins!
 As long as you have the basic muffin ingredients, you can have not so basic muffins!